-The table above shows a crosstab of two Nominal: Mutually exclusive variable sets.
-It shows that respondents aged 65 or more are more likely to have said they Like the brand (Diet Pepsi) than the overall percentage (13%).
+The table above shows a crosstab of two Nominal variable sets, with ratings for Diet Pepsi shown in the rows and Age categories shown in the columns.
+It uses Arrows and Font colors to denote significant results for each cell against its Total.
+Among other things, it shows that respondents aged 65 or more are more likely to have said they Like the brand (Diet Pepsi) than the overall percentage in the NET column (13%).

-Although this intuitive understanding is correct regarding how to interpret the data, that is not the case o the technical level, because the 24 respondents in the 65 or more category are also included in the total sample of 105.
+Although this intuitive understanding is correct regarding how to interpret the data, the actual test being conducted on a technical level is against the complement because the 24 respondents in the 65 or more category are also included in the total of 105.
 Thus, if we compare the 24 with the 105, we would double-count respondents - to use the more formal statistical language, we would violate the assumption of independent samples.

 Method